hmazzas/hmazzas/README.md

 - 👋 Hi, I’m Higor Mazza
-- 👨‍💻 I have a background in Chemistry and Materials Science with a focus on renewable energy, currently, I am transitioning to the fields of data science and data analytics.
+- 👨‍💻 I have a background in Chemistry and Materials Science with emphasis on renewable energy.
+Currently, I am transitioning to the fields of data science and data analytics.
 - 🤖 Right now, I'm interested in machine-learning, NLP and advanced SQL concepts to enhance my portifolio and I am also seeking my first opportunity to work in the field of data science.